-When a service receives an adverse inspection report from the CQC and is judged to be “Inadequate”, the regulator has the power to place the service into what it describes as Special Measures.
+When a health and social care service receives an adverse inspection report from the CQC and is judged to be “Inadequate”, the regulator has the power to place the service into what it describes as Special Measures.

 The CQC uses Special Measures to achieve the following: